 - Their tail is about 35–40 cm (14–16 inches).

-- Red fox has dense, silky fur which is relatively longer in northern red fox than in southern red fox.
+- The red fox has dense, silky fur which is relatively longer in northern red fox than in southern red fox.

-- Typically, red fox has bright, rusty-red fur.
+- Typically, a red fox has bright, rusty-red fur.
 But it varies from place to place.

 - Its thick red fur has always been in demand that is why humans have been hunting it for thousands of years.

 - Red foxes can run as fast as 50km/h (31 mph).

 - Red fox can jump up to 3 feet.
 Their claws enable them to jump even higher than 6 feet.

 - Red foxes are great climbers.
 They can climb trees that are straight up.

 - They also climb fences to get to their prey.